Ramis84/OCReMixDownloader/README.md

 # OCRemixDownloader
- A downloader for OverClocked ReMix (OCRemix) songs

-## Overview
-OCRemixDownloader is a cross-platform command line tool to download the latest OCRemix (OverClocked ReMix) songs from the official website.
-The tool will remember the last downloaded song, and continue from that at next run.
-It has been developed using .Net 5 (C#).
+A cross-platform command line tool to download the latest OCRemix (OverClocked ReMix) songs from the official website.
+The tool will (optionally) remember the last downloaded song, and continue from that at next run.

+**NOTE:** If you want to download the entire back catalogue of songs, please check the [torrent page](https://ocremix.org/torrents) at ocremix instead to save on time/bandwidth.

 ## Using OCRemixDownloader
 ```